redazures/mon-stars-d6/README.md

-# mon-stars-d6
+# AR-Environment-Skeleton

-mon-stars-d6
+You can use this repo to build new Activerecord projects

-You will respect this game
+* You will need to create your own app/models directories